datastax-labs/knowledge-store/README.md

 ## Usage

-1. Create a Hybrid `KnowledgeStore` and configure how edges should be inferred.
-2. Pre-process your documents to populate `metadata` information.
+1. Pre-process your documents to populate `metadata` information.
-3. Replace your LangChain `VectorStore` with the Hybrid `KnowledgeStore`.
+1. Create a Hybrid `KnowledgeStore` and add your LangChain `Document`s.
-4. Retrieve documets from the `KnowledgeStore`.
+1. Retrieve documents from the `KnowledgeStore`.

-### Create Knowledge Store

 ### Populate Metadata